-Rotate wheel and tighten inner nut until the thrust washer between bearing and nut can be moved easily with a screw-driver without turning or levering movements when the lock nut is fully tightened.
-It should be just possible to rock the wheel when adjustment is correct.
+Tighten inner nut until the thrust washer can just be moved laterally with a screwdriver and no bearing play can be felt when rocking the brake drum.
 Finally, secure the nuts by bending down the lock plate.

 10. Check and Adjust: Torsion Arm Link Pins